mathoudebine/homeassistant-timebox-mini/README.md

 ### Bluetooth Hardware
 This component uses Python sockets for Bluetooth communication.

 Any Bluetooth hardware supported by your operating system should work.
 The Bluetooth interface built in to the Raspberry Pi 3 probably works, but hasn't been tested yet.
+**Check that your hardware is not listed as "unsupported" here: https://www.home-assistant.io/integrations/bluetooth/**

 To check if your Bluetooth hardware is supported, run the following command on your system:
 ```bash